cuspaceflight/bamboo/README.md

 ## Currently includes
 - Nozzle shape calculator for Rao bell nozzles.
+- Get thrust and specific impulse.
-- Get properties (temperature and pressure) as a function of position in the nozzle.
+- Get gas properties (temperature and pressure) as a function of position in the nozzle.
+- Estimate apogee using a simple 1D trajectory simulator.

 ## Incomplete:
 - Optimise nozzle area ratio based on a simple flight trajectory simulator.